Evdik228/Onegin/Readme.md

 # Onegin
-This project was created to sort alphabetically (by the beginning and end of the lines) the text of the famous Russian writer Alexander Sergeevich Pushkin
+This project was created to sort alphabetically (by the beginning and end of the lines) the text of the famous Russian writer Alexander Sergeevich Pushkin.
+The text is sorted in two ways, the sorting function takes a pointer to the comparator.
+The sorted data is output to a file.

 ##
 - [Technologies](#technologies)